A rollercoaster first few decades

 Italians in Naples

-Other great Italian filmmakers have filmed in Naples, such as Roberto Rossellini for Paisa (1946 - for Act 2 of the film, which takes place in Naples) and Journey to Italy (1954), in which Ingrid Bergman travels through the city and its underground passages and visits Pompeii.
-Vittorio de Sica with L'Oro di Napoli (1954), a masterpiece in which Sophia Loren, a native of Pozzuoli, shines.
-De Sica again, ten years later, with Marriage Italian Style, again with Sophia Loren, joined by Marcello Mastroianni.
-Let's not forget the very committed Francesco Rosi who directed La Sfida (1958) and Le Mani sulla città
+Other great Italian filmmakers have filmed in Naples, such as Roberto Rossellini for Paisa (1946 - for act 2 of the film, which takes place in Naples) and Voyage en Italie (1954), in which Ingrid Bergman wanders through the city and its underground passages and visits Pompeii.
+Vittorio de Sica with L'Oro di Napoli (1954), a masterpiece starring Pozzuoli-born Sophia Loren.
+De Sica again, ten years later, with Mariage à l'italienne, again with Sophia Loren, joined by Marcello Mastroianni.
+And let's not forget the highly committed Francesco Rosi, who directed La Sfida (1958) and Le Mani sulla città (1963).

-(1963).
-In a more historical vein, The Battle of Naples recounts the liberation of the city at the end of the Second World War: a popular revolt breaks out following the execution of sailors and ends up defeating the Germans even before the arrival of the Allies.
+In a more historical vein, The Battle of Naples recounts the liberation of the city at the end of the Second World War: a popular revolt broke out following the execution of sailors, and eventually defeated the Germans even before the arrival of the Allies.
 The film was directed by Nanni Loy in 1952.

 The islands and the Amalfi coast

-The Amalfi Coast was used as a setting for Frederico Fellini's film Roma (1972) but was also seen more recently in Wonder Woman (2017), depicting the island of the Amazons.
-The coast has also been modeled for the tracks in the video game franchises Forza Motorsport and Gran Turismo.
-The town of Positano also appears in Christopher Nolan's latest film, Tenet
+The Amalfi Coast was the setting for Federico Fellini's film Roma (1972), but was also seen more recently in Wonder Woman (2017), depicting the island of the Amazons.
+The coast has also been modeled for the circuits of the Forza Motorsport and Gran Turismo video game franchises.
+Positano also features in Christopher Nolan's latest film, Tenet (2020).

-(2020).
-Anthony Minghella sets part of the action of The Talented Mr Ripley in the Neapolitan region.
-The islands of Procida and Ischia, as well as the Sorrento peninsula, are emblematic places of the film.
-It is in fact an adaptation of a 1960 Franco-Italian film directed by René Clément: Plein Soleil.
-It was Alain Delon who played the anti-hero.
-Many scenes of the film are shot in Ischia Ponte, and some of its sites are recognizable: the spiaggia Maronti, the Castello Aragonese and Mongibello.
+Anthony Minghella sets part of the action of The Talented Mr Ripley, based on the work of novelist Patricia Highsmith, in the Neapolitan region.
+The islands of Procida and Ischia, as well as the Sorrento peninsula, are emblematic locations in the film.
+The film is an adaptation of a 1960 Franco-Italian film directed by René Clément: Plein Soleil.
+Alain Delon played the anti-hero.
+Many of the film's scenes are shot in Ischia Ponte, and some of its landmarks are instantly recognizable: the Spiaggia Maronti, the Castello Aragonese and Mongibello.
+Tom Ripley recently made a comeback, this time in a series, Ripley, broadcast on Netflix since 2024 and nominated at the Golden Globes 2025.
+Italian filming locations include Atrani on the Amalfi Coast, Capri and Naples.

 Famous Neapolitan directors